tejasmaroo/NFC3_InsightInnovators/README.md

 The project performs the following analyses:

-- **Sentiment Analysis**: Evaluates the sentiment expressed in the politician's activities and initiatives.
+- **Sentiment Analysis**: Evaluates the sentiment expressed in the politician's activities and initiatives from news articles.
 - **Summary of Parliamentary Work**: Provides a summarized view of the politician's contributions and work in the parliament.
 - **Summary of Constituency Work**: Offers insights into the politician's activities and initiatives in their respective constituencies.

 ## Advantages

 1. **Enhanced Transparency:**
-   - Provides a clear and detailed view of politicians' parliamentary and constituency work, promoting accountability.
+   - Provides a clear and detailed view of politician's parliamentary and constituency work, promoting accountability.

 2. **Informed Decision-Making:**
-   - Helps citizens make informed choices by summarizing and analyzing politicians' activities and public sentiment.
+   - Helps citizens make informed choices by summarizing and analyzing politician's activities and public sentiment.

 3. **Sentiment Analysis:**
-   - Offers insights into public sentiment regarding politicians' actions, reflecting the general perception of their work.
+   - Offers insights into public sentiment regarding politician's actions, reflecting the general perception of their work.

 4. **Comprehensive Data Collection:**
    - Combines web scraping with manual data entry to create a more complete dataset, reducing data gaps.